 Now, if you're asking me if it's the moral and right thing to do, that's a very different question.

-But I don't I've never thought Joe Biden was particularly ethical anyway, so um that that's not an issue in dispute.
+But I've never thought Joe Biden was particularly ethical anyway, so that's not an issue in dispute.

 I think it would.

-Do I think that the do I think the interpretation ultimately would lie in the Constitution that is silent on this very question and aspect?
+Do I think the interpretation ultimately would lie in the Constitution that is silent on this very question and aspect?

 I think they would probably err on the side of it being an absolute power of the president.

-The only thing the only good thing that would come out of it is it would it would help Donald Trump focus on his agenda, which I would prefer he focus on anyway.
+So, if I don't want you to take my remarks as a seal of approval of Joe doing it, the only good thing that would come out of it is it would help Donald Trump focus on his agenda, which I would prefer he focuses on anyway.

 Right.